Hiking Trails & Greenways

 The Appalachian Trail is one of the country’s most recognized and respected trails.
 Known simply as the A.T., the trail has been a national treasure since its completion in 1937.
 Whether you are spending a few hours on the trial or making a thru-hike, Unicoi County’s portion of the trail is breathtakingly scenic and memorable.

 The Pinnacle Mountain Trail is a destination trail that leads to a rehabilitated fire tower providing a beautiful view of the surrounding mountains.
 The trail winds its way up Buffalo Mountain at an elevation of 3,520 ft at grades the whole family can enjoy.

-If you want a less strenuous walk, Erwin has a great urban paved trail called the Erwin Linear Trail.
-The trail is a 4 mile trail, along a flat river bottom, that parallels the Nolichucky River along with ponds and smaller creeks.
+For a less strenuous walk, the Erwin Linear Trail, is a four mile trail along a flat river bottom that parallels the Nolichucky River along with ponds and smaller creeks.
 There are fishing docks and boardwalks over the wetlands along the trail.
-The marshes, wetlands and woods that the trail travels through provides an nice oasis of natural beauty for outdoor enthusiasts looking for nonstrenuous outdoor escape.
+The marshes, wetlands and woods that the trail travels through provides a nice oasis of natural beauty for outdoor enthusiasts looking for a nonstrenuous outdoor escape.

 Here are some additional links to more trails in Unicoi County: